Skip to main content

 Editing Docs

 When editing Docs, you can also use keyboard shortcuts to aid accessibility.
-Remind yourself of these shortcuts at any time by pressing Alt+0 while in the Doc editor.
+Here's a list of all the shortcuts available:

 Undo